Simperium/simperium-ios/README.md

-simperium
+Simperium
 =========

-Simperium libraries and samples
+Simperium is a service for developers to move data everywhere it's needed, instantly and automatically.
+This repository has all Simperium libraries and samples.